-There is another way to open Incognito window – with the help of hotkeys.
-At the same time hold down the Ctrl key on your keyboard, Shift and N. This action can be performed at any input language, keyboard layout and in the Caps Lock mode.
+There is another way to open the Incognito window – with the help of hotkeys.
+At the same time, hold down the Ctrl key on your keyboard, Shift, and N. This action can be performed in any input language, keyboard layout, and Caps Lock mode.

 In this mode, Google Chrome will not retain the history of your online activities.
-All cookies will be deleted from your computer upon completion of the work, so you will be logged out from all sites you visited.
+All cookies will be deleted from your computer upon completing the work, so you will be logged out from all the sites you visited.
 All content that you downloaded from the network and created bookmarks will be saved.
-In Google Chrome download section all the files will be shown.
+In the Google Chrome download section, all the files will be shown.

-If you log on to your Google account, the search history will be stored on the server.
+The search history will be stored on the server if you log in to your Google account.
 Other users who use this browser will not be able to see it because browsing local data will not be stored.
-However, the search engines will gather the information about your queries.
+However, search engines will gather information about your queries.

-Do not to be confused with the incognito proxy activity.
-Your IP-address remains unchanged.
-Your friends on social networks such as Facebook will see that you are online.
-Information about your movements may not be visible to other users of the computer, but the provider, system administrator, and the websites servers will not notice any difference.
+Do not be confused with the incognito proxy activity.
+Your IP address remains unchanged.
+Your friends on social networks such as Facebook will see you online.
+Information about your movements may not be visible to other computer users, but the provider, system administrator, and website servers will not notice a difference.